How to Make and Churn Goat Butter: An Illustrated Guide

 To save yourself time and trouble, you can sometimes carefully pour off some of the buttermilk before beginning to churn.

-As the butter forms, the buttermilk will trickled down the mounds and sometimes pool at the bottom.
+- As the butter forms, the buttermilk will trickle down the mounds and sometimes pool at the bottom.
 I usually don't get more than a tablespoon or three.

 If you have a choice, opt for a proper, wooden butter paddle instead of a rubber scraper.
 The paddle seems to manipulate the butter in a way that rubber cannot . . . perhaps because the wood sucks up some of the buttermilk . . . perhaps because it is wood, and therefore natural.